You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 Months of entry

-Develop a critical understanding of conflict and humanitarian crisis in this distance learning course.
+Develop a critical understanding of conflict and humanitarian crises in this distance learning course.
 Gain skills in peacebuilding and humanitarian response.

-This course addresses the core global challenges of conflict and humanitarian crisis, with a practical focus on the tools and approaches that can respond to these challenges.
+This course addresses the core global challenges of conflict and humanitarian crises, with a practical focus on the tools and approaches that can respond to these challenges.
 You will examine in-depth the complexities involved in resolving conflict and promoting peace.
-Additionally, you will also explore sustainable policy solutions that address the needs of those displaced by conflict and natural disaster.
+Additionally, you will also explore sustainable policy solutions that address the needs of those displaced by conflict and natural disasters.